 Police in Glasgow are continuing to appeal for information to help trace missing man Vincent Barr.

-Known as Vinny or Bardo, the 54-year-old man from the Govan area has now been missing for six weeks.
+Known as Vinny or Bardo, the 54-year-old man from the Govan area has been missing since September, 2020.

 Enquiries carried out have confirmed the last sighting of Vincent was around 9.10pm on Friday, 18 September, 2020 walking across the Tradeston footbridge, known locally as the 'squiggly' bridge, and then heading into the wider Tradeston area.